lkbhg/openMPSPH/README.md

 📜 License

-This project is released under the GPL License.
+This project is released under the BSL License.

 👤 Author